NYC man released from Rikers Island over coronavirus arrested on new rape charge: report

 Details of the arrest were not immediately available.

-Pondexter released was from Rikers Island on April 15 as part of the facility’s effort to improve social distancing and prevent the spread of COVID-19, the Post reported.
+Pondexter was released from Rikers Island on April 15 as part of the facility’s effort to improve social distancing and prevent the spread of COVID-19, the Post reported.
 He had been held for allegedly raping a different woman who he used drugs with.

 Fox News has reached out to the New York City Department of Corrections to confirm the report.